CodyReichert/awesome-cl/README.md

 ## JetBrains

-* [SLT](https://github.com/Enerccio/SLT) -  an IDE Plugin for Itellij/Jetbrains IDE lineup implementing support for Common Lisp via SBCL and Slime/Swank.
+* [SLT](https://github.com/Enerccio/SLT) -  an IDE Plugin for Intellij/Jetbrains IDE lineup implementing support for Common Lisp via SBCL and Slime/Swank.
   - released in Jan, 2023.
+Experimental.
+  - see [this fork](https://github.com/ivanbulanov/SLT/releases) that is updated to work on Intellij 2025.3.2.

 ## Geany (experimental) ##